Join us for the CWS Open House! November 10th, 10-1pm

 When I first began teaching at CWS I was deeply impressed by the effect the curriculum had on our students.
 The Cincinnati Waldorf School not only educates children to be the leaders of tomorrow, but helps them to lead with their hearts.Connie Davis

-IT ALL BEGINS WITH A TOUR!
+IT ALL STARTS WITH A TOUR!

 We know that choosing a school is a big decision and we invite you to visit our campus for a tour.
 Please come visit us and see what Waldorf education has to offer.
 Take a peek into our classrooms, watch this unique and profound curriculum in action and meet our exceptional faculty!